ContractingWorks/ClientAPI/Demo.md

 ## Demo credentials

-We have gone crazy with trust here, and provide a single test user with password for general demo and testing purposes.
+We've gone crazy with trust here, and provide a single test user with password for general demo and testing purposes.

 Note that, once you decide to start serious integration work, you should get a dedicated integration test client (tenant) and a dedicated user for working with it from the Contracting integration team.
 See [Getting started](Getting%20started.md) for details.